passdan/BioinformaticiansToolbox/Introduction_to_Linux.md

 - [Reminders & Tips](#tips)

 ## General Reminders!
 There is a lot of information in this booklet that is to help you with linux in general.
 Not every command applies right now and some are examples.
-You should only do the questions that follow the red EXERCISES, not every bit of code!
+You should only do the steps that follow the **EXERCISES** header, not every bit of code!

 ### When connecting to the server:
 - Server IP address:  Changes daily
-- Your username:      user + number i.e. user1, user25
+- Your username:      user + number i.e. ```user1```, ```user25```
 - Your password:      A ```.pem``` file beginning with ```c``` & your number i.e. c1.pem, c25.pem

 ## Anatomy of a Command